shubhra92/Products-Management/README.md

 ```

 ### POST /login
-- Allow an user to login with their email and password.
+- Allow a user to login with their email and password.
-- On a successful login attempt return the userId and a JWT token contatining the userId, exp, iat.
+- On a successful login attempt return the userId and a JWT token containing the userId, exp, iat.
 > **_NOTE:_** There is a slight change in response body.
 You should also return userId in addition to the JWT token.
 - __Response format__
   - _**On success**_ - Return HTTP status 200 and JWT token in response body.
 The response should be a JSON object like [this](#successful-response-structure)